Taste

 The Shadow

 Paralysis.
 Never shipping because nothing meets your standard.
 Snobbery that mistakes exclusion for excellence.
 Taste without execution is just criticism.
+Ship, then improve.

-Archetype Connection
+By Archetype

 Context